Minhazulmin/Laravel-Realtime-Notification-Websocket-and-Pusher-js-/README.md

-# Laravel real time notification with websocket and pusher js
+# Laravel real time notification with websocket & pusher js
 **Websocket:** </br>
 In many modern web applications, WebSockets are used to implement realtime, live-updating user interfaces.
 When some data is updated on the server, a message is typically sent over a WebSocket connection to be handled by the client.
 WebSockets provide a more efficient alternative to continually polling your application's server for data changes that should be reflected in your UI.